Cybersecurity & Information Systems

 Detroit Mercy Cybersecurity Club

-Whether you are just a little bit curious or have more direct experience with cybersecurity, our student organization will expand your knowledge through peer discussions, hands-on activities and expert presentations.
-Topics to be discussed include but are not limited to, network security, digital forensics, penetration testing, secure coding, cryptography, and reverse engineering.
+Whether you are just a little bit curious or have more direct experience with cybersecurity, our student-run organization will expand your knowledge through peer discussions, hands-on activities and expert presentations.

 To join or learn more contact: